-Figure 8.
+Figure 7.
 Historic Fires

-Due to increased drought and extreme heat, future projections using statistical models show that the number of acres burned statewide by wildfire may increase by over 75% for fires not driven by Santa Ana winds and by 60% for Santa Ana wind-driven fires under a high greenhouse gas emissions scenario.
+Due to increased drought and extreme heat driven by climate change, future projections using statistical models show that the number of acres burned statewide by wildfire may increase by over 75% for fires not driven by Santa Ana winds and by 60% for Santa Ana wind-driven fires under a high greenhouse gas emissions scenario.
 Under a moderate emissions scenario, the rate of increase in burn area is projected to slow slightly, as cooler conditions decrease the available fuel for wildfires.